jakshin/yazpt/README.md

 * **Pop!_OS 21.04, 20.10 and 20.04**
 * **Solus 4.2 (Fortitude)**, running Budgie

-It also works tolerably well in the distros listed below, though you may need to make some minor tweaks to settings and/or install a font or two for best results.
+It's also been tested in the distros listed below, and works tolerably well, though you may need to make some minor tweaks to settings and/or install a font or two for best results.
 See the [tips for using yazpt on GNU/Linux](./tips-for-linux.md) for details.

 * **Amazon Linux 2**, running MATE Desktop
 * **antiX 19.3**